Klipper3d/klipper/docs/Installation.md

 "/tmp/printer".
 Then click "Save".

 Enter the Settings tab again and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer".
+Change the Baudrate field to 250000 (this buad rate field is not related to the firmware baudrate and may be safely left at 250000).

 Under the "Features" tab, unselect "Enable SD support".
 Then click "Save".